by Avi Snyder | March 01 2011

 At first glance, the selection of Paul might seem to be a baffling choice.
 But on closer examination it is seen that Paul was the perfect candidate.
 Someone was needed who could speak to the Gentiles in a manner that they could understand, while assuring the faithful translation of a Jewish message into a Gentile setting.
 Paul spent his boyhood in Tarsus, a city in Asia Minor noted as a center of Gentile culture.
 Though Paul’s father, a Pharisee, would have kept him from indulging in any of the common pagan practices, Paul had the opportunity to observe the Gentile culture and modes of thought.
 Who, then, could be better equipped to guarantee the proper transmission of a Jewish message to a Gentile world than an expert on Jewish law and theology who also possessed an understanding of the world beyond the boundaries of ancient Israel?
 Who, indeed, but Paul?

 A threat existed that only Paul was qualified to check.
-As the number of Gentile converts surpassed the number of Jewish believers in the Messiah, there was the danger that the Gentile Christians might lose sight of the Jewish origins of their faith and look upon the majority of disbelieving Jews with disdain.
+As the number of Gentile converts grew, there was the danger that the Gentile believers might lose sight of the Jewish origins of their faith and look upon the majority of disbelieving Jews with disdain.
 They might conclude in ignorance that God was finished with his ancient chosen people.
 But Paul, the ardent Jew, by whose labor these Gentiles had heard of the Messiah, carried the authority to meet the danger head on.
-Only Paul could admonish them so bluntly: "Do not be arrogant," he warned, "but be afraid.
-For if God did not spare the natural branches (the Jewish people), he will not spare you either…And if they do not persist in unbelief, they will be grafted in, for God is able to graft them in again" (Romans 11:20-21, 23).
+Only Paul could admonish them so bluntly: “Do not be arrogant,” he warned, “but be afraid.
+For if God did not spare the natural branches (the Jewish people), he will not spare you either…And if they do not persist in unbelief, they will be grafted in, for God is able to graft them in again” (Romans 11:20-21, 23).

 Yet Paul is often accused of refashioning the Jewish teachings of Jesus into a pagan religion completely cut off from its middle eastern origins.
 Were it not for Paul, some speculate, Christianity would have either continued to flourish as a sect within Judaism, or it would have met a natural death within the embrace of the culture that had first given it life.